Parshav20sharma/ZoomBot/README.md

 ## Contact

-For any queries or issues, feel free to contact me at [sharmaps@rknec.edu](mailto:sharmaps@rknec.edu).
+For any queries or issues, feel free to contact me at [20sharmaparshav@gmail.com](mailto: 20sharmaparshav@gmail.com).

 ---